Backflow happens when dirty water or other liquids flow back into the clean water supply. You can avoid it with a backflow preventer.

 - fire sprinkler systems

 - untreated water storage tanks

 - swimming pools.

 Backflow can contaminate school drinking water.
-It is a risk whether you use the town water supply or have your own water supply.
+It's a risk whether you use the town water supply or have your own water supply.
 You must manage this potential hazard.

-Go to Drinking water in schools to find out more about drinking water in both schools that use the town supply and self-supplying schools.
+Visit our Drinking water in schools webpage to find out more about drinking water in schools that use the town supply, and self-supplying schools.

-If you identify a backflow hazard at your school or think you might have one, seek expert advice from:
+If you identify a backflow hazard at your school or thnk you might have one, seek expert advice from:

 - a plumber, or